BrianJVarley/Angular-JumpStart/README.md

 ## Notes and Examples

-> Lazy loading modules at runtime in the `Routes` declaration via `loadChildren` prop.
+> Example: Lazy loading modules at runtime in the `Routes` declaration via `loadChildren` prop.

 ```JavaScript